-Section 110 of RPA 1983 requires that printed election material must include an imprint if it can reasonably be regarded as intended to promote or procure the election of a particular candidate in a particular electoral area.
+Section 110 of the RPA 1983 requires that printed election material must include an imprint if it can reasonably be regarded as intended to promote or procure the election of a particular candidate in a particular electoral area.
 Promoting a candidate includes campaigning against one or more other candidates.

-Similar imprint rules apply under the relevant legislation for elections to the European Parliament, Scottish Parliament, National Assembly for Wales, Northern Ireland Assembly and the position of police and crime commissioner.
+Similar imprint rules apply under the relevant legislation for elections to the Scottish Parliament, National Assembly for Wales, Northern Ireland Assembly and the position of police and crime commissioner.

 This includes material that can be intended for another purpose as well and it is immaterial that it does not expressly name the candidate.

-The candidate rules apply to election material distributed as part of a candidate’s campaign and may also cover local non-party campaigners if they are campaigning for a particular candidate in a particular ward or constituency, including by campaigning against other candidates.
+The candidate rules apply to election material distributed as part of a candidate’s campaign.
+They may also cover local non-party campaigners if they are campaigning for a particular candidate in a particular ward or constituency, including by campaigning against one or more other candidates.

 Offences under this section can be committed by:

 - any other person by whom the material is so published

 A candidate or his or her election agent who would be guilty of an offence under this section is instead guilty of an illegal practice.

 A defence is available if the person charged can prove that: